 There are many colourful Hindu festivals in the calendar celebrated globally but none as quite as vivid and in many ways, as excruciating to watch as Thaipusam.

 Originating in the Tamil Nadu region, it is celebrated throughout South India and worldwide where ethnic Tamil communities exist, most notably in Malaysia and Singapore.
-Kicking off on 27 January 2013, this is a Hindu festival, like many others, rooted in ancient mythology, in this case celebrating the heroic warrior Lord Murugan.
+This is a Hindu festival, like many others, rooted in ancient mythology, in this case celebrating the heroic warrior Lord Murugan.

 For most young Tamils, it is an important annual ritual to embrace their tradition and culture in a modern world, but for a sizeable number of hardcore devotees, this is taken to a whole new level.
 There are several facets to Thaipusam, which includes prayer, the giving of offerings and a vivid procession but it is the graphic depiction of blind faith that really leaves a lasting image.

 The ones to look out for are the Kavadi carriers who subject themselves to bizarre masochistic acts as a measure of their faith.
 These include piercing their body with all manner of sharp objects such as huge hooks, spikes and skewers.
 You will see large spears inserted through both cheeks and devotees walking on shoes made of sharp nails.
 It is like a particularly gruesome form of acupuncture, yet there is very little sight of blood.